Newbie-coder09/Calculator-JAVA-/README.md

 This Calculator program is solely written by Ayush.

 This calculator is purely written in java with all the basic functions like +, -, /, *,  and more.
-This prgram's UI is one of my favourite and you'll love it too.
+This program's UI is one of my favorites and you'll love it too.
 You can modify it as your need or wish.

 Features of the program:
 * Contains all basic functions.